Tenant/Landlord Information Center

 When you are interested in entering into a lease for an apartment or rental property, you will have to sign documents that bind you to your decision.
 Afterward, any number of things could go “wrong,” such as a discovery that the property is unsafe for habitation, or your failure to pay rent when it is due.
 Sometimes real estate issues are resolved without the involvement of judges or lawyers.
 In other situations, the disputes and consequences surrounding the rental of property necessitates legal assistance and resolution.
-At those times, the help of an experienced and effective real estate lawyer, like those at Kenneth L. Baritz & Associates, P.C., in Philadelphia, Pennsylvania, becomes a key component to protecting your financial and personal rights, whether you are a landlord or tenant.
-If you are involved in a real estate dispute, call Kenneth L. Baritz & Associates, P.C., today.
+At those times, the help of an experienced and effective real estate lawyer, like those at Baritz Law Associates LLC, in Philadelphia, Pennsylvania, becomes a key component to protecting your financial and personal rights, whether you are a landlord or tenant.
+If you are involved in a real estate dispute, call Baritz Law Associates LLC, today.

 Fair Housing Rights

 An important 1968 federal law called the Fair Housing Act (FHA) serves to protect individuals from unfair housing practices based upon their race, color, national origin, sex, family status or disability.
 If you feel as though your rights under the FHA have been violated, you need an attorney to help protect your interests and restore those rights.
 An attorney with experience in real estate law can advise individuals about their rights under the FHA.

 Rent And Security Deposit Issues